OliverWands/dialogos-plugin-frame/README.md

 ### Covid-19

-This example retrieves the current covid-19 data from the API of the Robert-Koch-Institut.
+This example retrieves the current covid-19 data from the API of the "Robert-Koch-Institut".
 The example is currently only available in german.

 - [examples/covid19/covid19InfoFrame.xml](examples/covid19/covid19InfoFrame.xml) contains the exported frame and can be